440 International Those Were the Days

 1987 - This day saw the largest preorder of albums in the history of CBS Records.
 2.25 million copies of Michael Jackson’s Bad album were shipped to record stores.
 The LP followed in the tracks of the Jackson album, Thriller, the biggest Jackson-seller of all time (35 million copies sold).
 The Bad album was successful -- but sold only 13 million copies.

-1990 - Ken Griffey & Ken Griffey Jr were the first father-and-son teammate combo to play on same baseball team: the Seattle Mariners.
+1990 - Ken Griffey & Ken Griffey Jr were the first father-and-son teammate combo to play on the same pro baseball team: the Seattle Mariners.
 Both men hit singles in the first inning.
 And, that September 14 they hit back-to-back home runs in a game at the California Angels.

 1991 - Uzbekistan and the Kyrgyz Republic declared independence from the Soviet Union.
 They were the 9th and 10th republics to announce their plans to secede.